-The designated safeguarding lead is expected to:
+The DSL is expected to:

-- liaise with the Headmaster to inform him of issues especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations; - as required, liaise with the "case manager" and the designated officer (LADO) for child protection concerns (all cases which concern a staff member); and - liaise with staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies.
+- liaise with the Headmaster to inform him of issues especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations; - as required, liaise with the "case manager" and the designated officers for child protection concerns (all cases which concern a staff member); and - liaise with staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies.
 Act as a source of support, advice and expertise for staff.